Table of Contents

 When the Customer Journey began more than a hundred years ago, the famous AIDA formula was created.
-Attention, interest, desire and finally action - which marketing expert does not know this principle?However, during the last tenth of the last century, what you as a CMO know today as digitization has manifested itself.
-With this process, new channels have been and continue to be added to the Customer Journey.
-The decision-making process of a customer is therefore much more complex than in the past and presents the company and you as CMO with completely different challenges.
+Attention, interest, desire and finally action - which marketing expert does not know this principle?However, during the last ten years, what you as a CMO know today as digitization has manifested itself.
+With this process, new channels have been created and continue to be added to the Customer Journey.
+The decision-making process of a customer is therefore much more complex than in the past and confronts the company and you as CMO with completely different challenges.

 There are different interpretations of the customer journey that represent a different number of phases.
 However, such a Customer Journey does not work like a blueprint because the individual phases are often very different.

 How do I identify the customer journey of my own company?

 Just like the B2C Customer Journey, the Business Customer Journey is also a component of the Customer Experience.
 The buying process is more complex and therefore not simply linear.
 The original AIDA formula therefore looks quite different - depending on the product and company.
 The usual journey of a potential buyer is roughly divided into five phases:

 At the awareness phase the customer becomes aware of his problem or need, at the consideration phase the customer looks for possible solutions and weighs them up.
 In phase 3, the conversation phase, the product is finally purchased.
 In the retention phase, the customer is enthusiastic about the product he has purchased and, in the best case, even buys it again.
 In the last phase, the Advocacy phase, the customer "takes sides" for the company and recommends the product or the company to others.

 Therefore, get to know the journey of your customer.
 This works best with data analysis.